If you've ever wanted to lick walls of salt, we have the place for you.

 Like we mentioned, if you are volunteering with International Language Programs (ILP) in Krakow then you are already close!
 It's only 10KM outside of Krakow so you can easily do it in a day.

 The mines are in Wieliczka and are pretty easy to find because it is a popular place to go.
-The best way to get there is by a train or a bus.
-Here is more information on the schedule of both of those options.
+The best way to get there is by a train or a bus or to go with a tour.
+Here is more information on the schedule of both of those options, or you can go with a tour.

 How Much It Costs